Flavorful Mexican Chili Lime Chicken in as little as 30 minutes. Bake, grill or fry and use in tacos, salads or fajitas year round.

-My absolute favorite way to serve any chicken is with a side of whole grain and veggies.
-This time on the menu was quinoa and cucumber and tomato salad.
+My absolute favorite way to serve any chicken is with a side of whole grain and veggies like quinoa and Mexican kale salad.
 I just love simple and quick meals.
 My family does too.
 It took 30 minutes for all of this goodness.

 More Healthy Chicken Recipes